rarescosma/octotail/README.md

 Edit `$PROXY_REPO/hooks/post-receive` and change things according to your setup:

-- set `_ACTION_CAT` to the path where you actually cloned this repo
+- set `_OCTOTAIL` to the path where you actually cloned this repo
 - set `_GH_USER` to your GitHub username
 - set `_GH_PASS_CMD` to a command that outputs the GitHub password, e.g.
   `_GH_PASS_CMD="pass github.com"`